cjmartin/launchcalendar.org/_posts/2028-07-01-falcon-heavy-dragonfly.md

       - youtube
       - mission
       - NASA
+      - mission overview
     source: youtube
     url: 'https://www.youtube.com/watch?v=xn3-0a19sC8'
     video_id: xn3-0a19sC8
 images: []
 ---
-NASA's Dragonfly mission is scheduled to launch atop a SpaceX Falcon Heavy in July 2028.
-This rotorcraft lander will fly across Saturn's moon Titan to investigate its chemistry, searching for prebiotic conditions that might have led to the genesis of life.
-Dragonfly will study areas such as the Selk Crater for evidence of chemical processes akin to those believed to have occurred on early Earth.
-Using its suite of scientific instruments, Dragonfly aims to provide insights into how life began and test theories about prebiotic chemistry on an uninhabitable world.
+NASA's Dragonfly mission, part of the New Frontiers program, is scheduled to launch atop a SpaceX Falcon Heavy in July 2028 bound for Saturn's moon Titan.
+The unique rotorcraft lander will touch down near Selk Crater, exploring Titan's organic chemistry, prebiotic processes, and surface features with a sophisticated suite of scientific instruments.
+Dragonfly seeks to investigate conditions that might be similar to those on early Earth, advancing our understanding of how life may arise and the potential habitability of environments beyond our planet.